Accident Lawyer

 E-Bike Accident Statistics

-The Consumer Product Safety Commission (CPSC) reports that between 2017 and 2022, approximately 53,200 emergency department visits were related to e-bike injuries, which accounted for 15% of all micro-mobility injuries.
-The data also shows that 104 fatalities were linked to e-bike accidents, with motor vehicle collisions being the leading cause, resulting in 58 deaths.
+The Consumer Product Safety Commission (CPSC) reports that between 2017 and 2022, approximately 53,200 emergency department visits were related to lithium battery e-bike accidents, representing 15% of all micromobility accident claims.
+The data also shows 104 fatalities linked to e-bike crashes, with motor vehicle collisions causing 58 deaths.

-A review of 59 investigated cases revealed that fire hazards were the most commonly reported issue, occurring in 28 cases, often while charging the battery.
-Beyond fire risks, 24 cases involved mechanical defects, such as loose or detached pedals, ruptured or blown-out tires, and unexpected wheel separations.
+A review of 59 investigated cases revealed that lithium-ion battery fire hazards were the most reported issue, occurring in 28 incidents while charging.
+Other cases involved mechanical defects, including loose pedals, blown tires, and unexpected wheel separations, often prompting defective electric bike lawsuit claims.

 Common Causes of Electric Bike Accidents in Chicago

-E-bike accidents happen for many reasons, often leading to serious injuries for riders.
-Some of the most common causes include:
+E-bike accidents happen for many reasons, often leading to high-speed bicycle accidents and serious injuries:

 - Higher speeds and loss of control – The electric motor allows e-bikes to reach higher speeds than traditional bicycles, making sudden stops and sharp turns more dangerous.